 Our advisors can assist you in understanding the pre-requisites and co-requisites for Maricopa's Associate Degree in Nursing (AAS) as well as the Concurrent Enrollment Program options.
-Advisors are available during July and August on a walk in basis in Komatke B building.
+Advisors are available on a walk-in and appointment basis in the Komatke B building.

 For more information about all nursing program options in the Maricopa College District, please review the Maricopa Nursing website: nursing.maricopa.edu

 How to Become a Registered Nurse (RN)

 EMCC participates in the MaricopaNursing program, a consortium of Maricopa community college nursing programs.
 MaricopaNursing at EMCC provides several ways to become a Registered Nurse (RN):